1955 Le Mans disaster: Collision

 There were two key factors regarding the track layout at that time – first, there was no designated deceleration lane for cars coming into the pits, and second, that just before the main straight, there was a very slight right-hand kink in the road just after which Hawthorn started braking.

 Macklin, who also braked hard, ran off the right-hand edge of the track, throwing up dust.
 Noticing that Hawthorn was slowing down, Macklin swerved left to avoid Hawthorn, whether it was an instinctive reaction, a loss of control from going onto the change of road-surface, or his car's disc brakes operating unevenly.
-As a result, Macklin's car veered across to the centre of the track, apparently briefly out of control.
-This put him into the path of Levegh's Mercedes, closing in at over 200 km/h, intent on doing another lap and in front of Fangio, who was patiently waiting to pass.
-Levegh had no time to evade, and with possibly his last action, raised his hand, warning Fangio, thereby probably saving Fangio's life.
-With his eyes shut, Fangio — with his own quick reflexes — squeezed through the carnage and brushed Hawthorn's then-stationary Jaguar in the pits, allowing him to pass unscathed.
+As a result, Macklin's car veered across to the centre of the track, briefly out of control.
+This put him into the way of Levegh's Mercedes, closing in at over 200 km/h, intent on doing another lap and in front of Fangio, who was patiently waiting to pass.
+Levegh had no time to evade, and with possibly his last action, raised his hand, warning Fangio and thereby probably saving the latter's life.
+With his eyes shut, Fangio – with his own quick reflexes – squeezed through the carnage and brushed Hawthorn's then-stationary Jaguar in the pits, allowing him to pass unscathed.

-Levegh's front-right wheel rode up onto the rear-left corner of Macklin's car, which acted as a ramp and launched Levegh's car into the air, flying over spectators and rolling end over end for 80 m.
+Levegh's front-right wheel rode up the rear-left of Macklin's car, which acted as a ramp and launched Levegh's car into the air, flying over spectators and rolling end over end for 80 m.
 Levegh was thrown out of his tumbling car and hit the ground, crushing his skull upon impact and killing him instantly.